AdobeDocs/workfront.en/help/classic/administration-and-setup/set-up-workfront/configure-timesheets-schedules/schedules-overview.md

   >[!IMPORTANT]
   >
   >Workfront uses either the user or the project schedule to determine resource availability in the Resource Planner.
-Which schedule is used depends on what the Workfront Administrator selected for the Calculate Resource Availability Using setting.
+Which schedule is used depends on what the Workfront administrator selected for the Calculate Resource Availability Using setting.
 For information about Resource Management settings, see [Configure Resource Management preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/configure-resource-mgmt-preferences.md).

 ## Hierarchy of schedules